TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 #### BorrowingMutex

 BorrowMutex is a smart contract designed to restrict which products (LOC, FTL) a borrower can use.
 A borrower can choose between either a line of credit (LOC), or a fixed-term loan (FTL).
 The mutex tracks which product a borrower is using, and restricts the borrower from using the other product if they are already using one.
-A borrower can have one LOC per pool, or one FTL per pool.
-Between all pools, a borrwer can borrow up to their credit limit as calculated by the Credit Model.
+A borrower can have one LOC per pool, or one FTL (between all pools).
+A borrwer can borrow up to their credit limit as calculated by the Credit Model.

 #### DebtToken